Can I recover my data from a physically damaged hard drive?

 Do not try this at home!

-We see many drives that have been opened before they were sent to us, but even the slightest scratch or small dent in the platter can cause an alignment problem.
+In a lot of instances, many people open their hard drives before they send them to us.
+You should not open the drive yourself; even the slightest scratch or small dent in the platter can cause more problems.
 Unknowingly, people are destroying their chances to recover their data!

-Our advice is to never open the drives (or indeed any media) prior to sending it to an expert data recovery company.
-Unfortunately, with physical data losses there is no option for a DIY – a sterile environment and professional help are necessary to try to get your data safely back to you.
+Our advice is to never open the drives (or indeed any media) before sending it to an expert data recovery company.
+Unfortunately, with physical data losses, there is no option for a DIY - a sterile environment and professional help are necessary to try to get your data safely back to you.